geeky-bit/Dimensionality-Reduction-ICA-PCA-T-sne/README.md

 The input data matrix using the input variables is transformed into a new data matrix using the new variables.
 The transformation is nothing but a linear change of basis between the two variable sets.
 I will cover some of them.*

-**Stay tuned.
+**_Stay tuned_.
 I have just started uploading the codes.
 In the next couple of days, I will upload all the codes with examples and some visualizations.**

+**The codes are freely available to use.
+Please free to contribute. _Enjoy!!_**